Jonathan Griffiths

 May 2021 – Jun 2022 Cambridge, UK

-In addition to further developing my target-focused work, I: worked closely with experimental collaborators for target validation; benchmarked and improved internal genetic association tools; establish substantial expertise in our disease area (including individual-level analyses and evaluation of the therapeutic landscape); and identified and resolved various other research questions as necessary.
+In addition to further developing my target-focused work, I: worked closely with experimental CROs for target validation; benchmarked and improved internal genetic association tools; establish substantial expertise in our disease area (including individual-level analyses and evaluation of the therapeutic landscape); and identified and resolved various other research questions as necessary.

 Scientist